eternal-flame-AD/yumechi.jp/content/en/blog/poed-what-happens.md

 ask for a blanket...
 Got strip searched where they documented my scars and after all that it was about 5A so I was not sleepy anymore.
 I didn't get my clothes and a book I stuffed in until the second day.

+Quick Facts:
+- Two beds, two nightstands, an overhead light, a plastic shelf behind door, barred windows.
+  Restroom is anti-ligature design (no rods, hooks, trapezoid-shaped stall doors).
+- You could wear your own clothes (even shoes without shoelaces) I couldn't bother...
+It really does not matter whether I wear a scrub or street clothes I get treated the same...
+  In many ways the scrubs are more comfortable to be honest considering how easy it was to soil my clothes in that environment.
+  Also laundry/shower were awkward so I just left my own clothes clean and unworn until discharge.
+  It's just tha size...
+They only had XL and XXL ones I literally rolled a whole palm length so I won't step on my pants.
+- Chaotic in the common areas, sensory deprived in the room...
+- Unbelievably euphoric expressive therapists...
+I went to like 2 sessions and gave up...
+- I did not get an order to get outside but I heard you could go outside (outside==balcony, not ground floor..) every afternoon.
+  So I technically spent a week without stepping outside the unit... (sounds depressing lol)

 ## The Unit

-Honestly I was probably the luckiest of the luckiest I expected worse...
+Honestly I was probably the luckiest of the luckiest (In the US at least) I expected worse...
 Well I needed it so probably it is more useful to think about the pros rather than the cons.
 - The place is really really clean, it was just that unforgettable hospital smell.
   Thought I might even get locked in at night, didn't happen.
 - Didn't have a roommate, although I had two freaky encounters.
 The first was someone disassociating